sarkaramitabh300/convert-units/README.md

 Typescript
 ----------

-The library provides types for all packaged mesasures:
+The library provides types for all packaged measurements:

 ```ts
 import configureMeasurements from 'convert-units';